rdsea/studenttheses/README.md

 ### Principles for Bachelor Theses

 - We define each topic in a way that it is big enough to allow 2-3 students carried out the thesis work.
 Usually a topic is defined in a subarea, which is our thesis focus for the current academic year.
-- Within a topic, individuals can do a specific threat of work, each topic will be advised by an advisor and mostly aligned with the advisor research direction
+- Within a topic, individuals can do a specific threat of work, each topic will be advised by an advisor and mostly aligned with the advisor research direction.
+- The advisors are PhD students, postdocs and Professors in AaltoSEA.
 - The head of AaltoSEA - Linh Truong - will oversee the quality but not act as the advisor for postdocs/PhD students offering the topic
 - All students are required to meet and report the progress of the work in Aalto thesis meetings
-   - If a student does not commit to the schedule due to the lack of time or other reasons, we suggest the student should not take the topic from our group.
+   - If a student *does not commit to the schedule due to the lack of time or other reasons, we suggest the student should not take the topic from our group*.

 In the first meeting, we will clarify the protocol.

-### Quality control in writing
+### Quality control in thesis writing

 We suggest students to write a story like what could be found in seminar/conference/journal paper.
 Students should also try to do some qualitative/quantitative work to have better understanding and discussion (avoid just reading the papers, although the thesis does not require design or implementation work)

-The course of a bachelor thesis is 10 credits = 270 hours.
-Estimated around 50 hours for other assignments, the rest shall be dedicated for scoping, working on the thesis content, and writing the thesis.
+The course of a bachelor thesis is **10 credits = 270 hours**.
+Estimated around **50 hours for other assignments**, the rest shall be dedicated for scoping the topic, working on the thesis content, and writing the thesis.
 Thus, we suggest:

 - 40 hours to really scope and understand the scope of the work
 - 40 hours to identify all relevant documents/sources (initial)